Staff Development in California

 - What policy and program options might the state pursue in order to improve the classroom benefit associated with staff development?

 This year-long examination of staff development in California yields eight main conclusions.
-This summary of conclusions and the text that follows employ the logic and language of investment.
+The summary of conclusions and the text that follows employ the logic and language of investment.
 In doing so, it is important to acknowledge that any dollar spent on staff development is a dollar not spent on other educational purposes, including instruction.
 However, the investment orientation also permits policymakers to take a future-oriented view toward the value of current staff development.
 It positions them to address the problem of return on investment and to judge staff development resources by their prospects (or demonstrated ability) to improve the capacities and commitments of California's educators.